Skip to content Skip to footer

 Cost Of Living

-The cost of living in Gaborone is relatively moderate compared to other capital cities in Africa.
-Accommodation, transportation, and dining expenses are affordable, making it a budget-friendly destination for travelers.
+The cost of living in Gaborone is relatively lower compared to other capital cities in Africa.
+Accommodation, food, transportation, and entertainment are reasonably priced.
+However, imported goods may be more expensive due to import taxes.
+Overall, Gaborone offers a good balance of affordability and quality of life.

 Gaborone – capital city of Botswana